JD-Gonz/info415_sp15/week 3/xss_advanced_payloads_hw.md

 ### Deliverables
 A .txt file containing the following:

-1. Cookie stealing XSS payload (4 points)
+1. Cookie stealing XSS payload (5 points)
-2. "Follow me" XSS payload (7 points)
+2. "Follow me" XSS payload (8 points)
-3. Auto-post XSS payload (10 points)
+3. Auto-post XSS payload (11 points)
-4. A single payload combining the "auto-post" and "follow me" payloads (5 points)
+4. A single payload combining the "auto-post" and "follow me" payloads (6 points)
-5. The loot - the message on the admin's wall (4 points)

 These payloads need to be in a form that I can straight copy and paste into the snapcat site to verify they work.
 The loot can just be written in the .txt file.